 How long do I have to close?
 What if I need more time?

-Sales transactions shall close within the time-frame as specified on your state/regional Forfeiture and Extension Policy (Addendum A, Rev 11-13-06).
-Closing time-frames are: 45 Days for Owners Occupants using FHA financing 203(b), 203(b)repair or conventional financing, 30 days for Investor purchasers regardless of financing type, 30 days for Cash/Hard Money purchases regardless of purchaser type, 60 days for Owner Occupants using FHA 203 (k) financing.
-Properties may close in less than the time-frame specified.
-However, the amount of days specified above for your state/regional area MUST be entered on the HUD Sales Contract.
-If closing does not occur within the time-frame then extension fees will apply.
+Sales transactions shall close within the time frame as specified on your state/regional Forfeiture and Extension Policy (Addendum A, Rev 11-13-06).
+Closing time-frames are 45 Days for Owners Occupants using FHA financing 203(b), 203(b)repair or conventional financing, 30 days for Investor purchasers regardless of financing type, 30 days for Cash/Hard Money purchases regardless of purchaser type, 60 days for Owner Occupants using FHA 203 (k) financing.
+Properties may close in less than the time frame specified.
+However, the number of days specified above for your state/regional area MUST be entered on the HUD Sales Contract.
+If closing does not occur within the time frame then extension fees will apply.
 The Broker must submit a written request for an extension regardless of the reason for the delay in closing.
 The Extension Request Form can be found in the forms section of this website and must be accompanied by the extension fee.

 What is the Good Neighbor Next Door Program?

 Law enforcement officers, pre-Kindergarten through 12th-grade teachers, and firefighters/emergency medical technicians can contribute to community revitalization while becoming homeowners through HUD’s Good Neighbor Next Door Sales Program.
 HUD offers a substantial incentive in the form of a discount of 50% from the list price of the home.
 In return, you must commit to live in the property for 36 months as your sole residence.